Point Blank (1998 film)

-Point Blank is a 1998 American direct-to-video film starring Mickey Rourke, who plays a renegade policeman taking on prison escapees during a hostage situation in a Texas shopping mall.
-Directed by Matt Earl Beesley, the film also stars Danny Trejo and Frederic Forrest.
+Point Blank is a 1998 American independent action film film directed by Matt Earl Beesley and written by Jim Bannon, Chuck Konzelman, Daniel Raskov, and Cary Solomon.
+The film stars Mickey Rourke as the ex-Texas Ranger son of a Texas rancher who takes on armed prison escapees, including his brother, that takeover a Fort Worth shopping mall and hold hostages for ransom.
+The film also stars Danny Trejo and Frederic Forrest.

-The film was shot on location in Fort Worth, Texas.
+The film was shot on location in Fort Worth, Texas and was released direct-to-video.

 Premise

 A group of escapees from prison take over a shopping mall, only to be stopped by the brother of one of the fugitives.